JulianeGampe/travel-blog/README.md

 ### Typography

 Google Fonts has been used to find the font, that is displayed on the website.
-[Cabin](https://fonts.google.com/specimen/Cabin?category=Sans+Serif&preview.text=Vocabulary%20Quiz&preview.text_type=custom#standard-styles) ....
+[Kalam](https://fonts.google.com/specimen/Kalam?category=Handwriting#glyphs) is a handwriting font family.
+As described on Google Fonts the fonts have been optimized for text usage on screen.
+The design feels very personal and the letters appear similar as the letters used in everyday handwriting.
+That is why is font has been chosen - the feeling of reading a personal travel journal should be conveyed to the reader.

-To provide visual cues icons from [Font Awesome](https://fontawesome.com/) have been used in ....
+To provide visual cues icons from [Font Awesome](https://fontawesome.com/) have been used in the footer to point to the social  media websites.

 ### Wireframes